iamrecursion/absol/notes/metacompiler_design_notes.md

 - Needs to check that semantics validate on the restricted form
 - Needs to check that all cases are covered where restrictions are present (this may include a catchall case), cases evaluated in order
+- Check that all non-terminals referred to in each rule have been defined.

 ### Basic Idea
 Needs to perform a graph traversal, marking each node that has been shown to